High Quality Links purple

 The websites you contact might ask you for payment for a link.
 Paying for links is against Google’s guidelines but is standard practice in some industries.
 It is up to you whether you want to do this.

-An example of an effective linkable asset
+➡️ An example of an effective linkable asset

 We researched ideas that would be useful for Identity Guard’s industry and draw significant search traffic.
+We came up with the concept of dark web monitoring.

 The dark web is a hidden part of the Internet that is not indexed by search engines and accessible only through special browsers like Tor.

 Cybersecurity is a hot topic, with frequent news about hacks and data breaches.
-We quickly realized that dark web monitoring taps into this relevance, and makes it a topic of interest to readers.
+We quickly realized that dark web monitoring taps into this relevance and makes it a topic of interest to readers.

 Dark Web